Million Dolla Broke Niggaz

-Million Dolla Broke Niggaz: The DVS Mindz Exxxperience 1994-2000 was the first official full-length release from the Topeka, Kansas rap group DVS Mindz. “"We got million dollar dreams, but we ain't got no money,” Kutaculus, the group’s DJ, explained of the title.
+Million Dolla Broke Niggaz: The DVS Mindz Exxxperience 1994–2000 was the first official full-length release from the Topeka, Kansas rap group DVS Mindz. “"We got million dollar dreams, but we ain't got no money,” Kutaculus, the group’s DJ, explained of the title.
 The CD has been long out of print, and physical copies are hard to find online, but the entire album is available for streaming.

-1994-2000
+1994–2000

 Million Dolla Broke Niggaz was an anthology that contained tracks recorded during DVS Mindz' first six years.
 The CD contained some of the group's most popular songs as well as tracks that were rarely, if ever, performed live.
 The disc contained 15 tracks and was released on May 9, 2000.
 A limited-edition of 100 discs featuring different cover artwork, a slightly different track listing, and autographs by each member of DVS Mindz, was issued just prior to the official release.

 Million Dolla Broke Niggaz compiled tracks from different eras of the group’s career, and the disc features seven producers (S.G., Tom Woosley, D.O.P.E., Dr. Who, Mr. Wolf, Boogieman and Rock).
 Several tracks are either solo ventures or feature special guests.
 Three tracks are listed as “Public Service Announcements,” featuring short raps from D.L., Killa The Hun, and Srtr8jakket.
 D.O.P.E. was unable to complete the recording of his public service announcement in time, and was therefore not included on the disc.

-The phrase "million dolla broke niggas" first appeared in the song "Cradle Rock" by Method Man featuring Left Eye and Booster from the album Tical 2000: Judgement Day.
-D.O.P.E. also uses the phrase in the song "Niggaz (1137)" that appears on the DVS Mindz debut.